Ebonsignori/torrent-search-cli/README.md

 # Torrent Search and Install

-A tool that lets you to find torrents without leaving your CLI.
+A tool that lets you find torrents without leaving your CLI.

 **NOTE** This app may not work with Windows.